-- 4.3.1.1 A licence applicant may only be a football club, i.e. a legal entity fully responsible for the football first team participating in national and international club competitions which: - a) is a registered member of the IFA and the Northern Ireland Football League (hereinafter: registered member).
+4.3.1.1 A licence applicant may only be a football club, i.e. a legal entity fully responsible for the football first team participating in national and international club competitions which:

+a) is a registered member of the IFA and the Northern Ireland Football League (hereinafter: registered member).

 The membership must have lasted - at the start of the licence season - for at least three consecutive years.
-Any change to the legal form or legal group structure of the licence applicant (including, for example, changing its headquarters, name or club colours, or transferring stake holdings between different clubs) during this period in order to facilitate its qualification on sporting merit to the detriment of the integrity of a competition and/or its receipt of the UEFA Club Licence is deemed as an interruption of membership within the meaning of this provision1.
+Any change to the legal form, legal group structure (including a merger with another entity or transfer of football activities to another entity) or identity (including headquarters, name or colours) of a licence applicant during this period to the detriment of the integrity of a competition or to facilitate the licence applicant's qualifications for a competition on sporting merit or its receipt of the UEFA Club Licence is deemed as an interruption of membership within the meaning of this provision.

-1 In respect of the UEFA Club Licence, an exception to this 'three-year-rule' may be granted by UEFA.
+&lt;sup>1 In respect of the UEFA Club Licence, an exception to this 'three-year-rule' may be granted by UEFA.
 For more details on the principle and process in respect of the exception policy, refer to Annex I (in particular, § A 1 d), 2-4 and § B 1,2, 4-8) of the UEFA Club Licensing and Financial Fair Play Regulations.

-- 4.3.1.2 Only a registered member in line with 4.2 and 4.3.1.1 above can apply for / receive the UEFA Club Licence.
-Individuals may not apply for / receive the UEFA Club Licence. - 4.3.1.3 The licence applicant is fully responsible for the participation of its first squad in domestic and international football club competitions as well as for the fulfilment of the club licensing criteria.
-The licence applicant is, in particular, responsible for ensuring the following: - a) that the IFA is provided with all necessary information and/or documents relevant to proving that the licensing obligations are fulfilled, as these obligations relate to the sporting, infrastructure, personnel and administrative, legal and financial criteria set out under Chapters 6, 7, 8, 9 and 10 respectively; - b) that the IFA is provided with any other document relevant for decision-making.
-This includes information on the reporting entity/entities in respect of which sporting, infrastructure, personnel and administrative, legal and financial information are required to be provided.
-In turn, the IFA must assess whether, in respect of each licence applicant, the selected reporting entity/entities is appropriate for club licensing purposes; - c) that any event occurring after the submission of the licensing documents to the IFA representing a significant change to the information previously submitted is promptly notified to the licensor (including a change of legal form or legal group structure).
+- 4.3.1.2 Only a registered member in line with 4.2 and 4.3.1.1 above can apply for/ receive the UEFA Club Licence.
+Individuals may not apply for/ receive the UEFA Club Licence. - 4.3.1.3 The licence applicant is fully responsible for the participation of its first squad in domestic and international football club competitions as well as for the fulfilment of the club licensing criteria.
+The licence applicant is, in particular, responsible for ensuring the following: - a) that the IFA is provided with all necessary information and/ or documents relevant to proving that the licensing obligations are fulfilled, as these obligations relate to the sporting, infrastructure, personnel and administrative, legal and financial criteria set out under Chapters 6, 7, 8, 9 and 10 respectively; - b) that the IFA is provided with any other document relevant for decision-making.
+This includes information on the reporting entity/ entities in respect of which sporting, infrastructure, personnel and administrative, legal and financial information are required to be provided.
+In turn, the IFA must assess whether, in respect of each licence applicant, the selected reporting entity/ entities is appropriate for club licensing purposes; - c) that any event occurring after the submission of the licensing documents to the IFA representing a significant change to the information previously submitted is promptly notified to the licensor (including a change of the licence applicant's legal form, legal group structure or identity).
 This constitutes an A-criterion.
 Compliance with this criterion shall be assessed by the IFA on an ongoing basis.